 One way to retain customers is to build better relationships with them.
 HubSpot allows you to do that with a suite of free tools that help businesses grow, and expand with them.
 These include:

-- Free CRM software that integrates with your email provider for better contact management
+- CRM software that integrates with your email provider for better contact management

-- Free and low cost sales management software, including email tracking and scheduling, meetings and reporting
+- Sales management software, including email tracking and scheduling, meetings and reporting

 12. OptinMonster A/B Testing